 Communities Served.
 Groundwater is the primary source of water for drinking and other domestic needs in the Basin and supports a thriving agricultural economy.
-Increased reduced groundwater consumption in the Basin will help stabilize water levels, which will benefit all beneficial users of groundwater including underrepresented communities (URCs), disadvantaged and severely disadvantaged communities (DACs and SDACs), Tribes, and groundwater dependent ecosystems (GDEs).
+Increased recharge in the Basin will help stabilize water levels, which will benefit all beneficial users of groundwater including underrepresented communities (URCs), disadvantaged and severely disadvantaged communities (DACs and SDACs), Tribes, and groundwater dependent ecosystems (GDEs).
 The GSAs will continue its active engagement with the public, stakeholders, and landowners in its planning and implementation decisions.
-Furthermore, as supported through CGA, the GSAs have established and maintained cooperative working relationships with each other, its member districts/agencies, and with neighboring Basins.
-The GSAs plan to maintain these relationships and expand coordination to other interested parties throughout the implementation of the Basin's PMAs.
+Furthermore, as supported through CGA, the GSAs have established and maintained cooperative working relationships with each other, with CGA member districts/agencies, other districts/agencies within the Basin and with neighboring Basins.

 Measurable Objectives/Minimum Thresholds.
-Reduced groundwater consumption in the Basin will help stabilize water levels and progress toward Measurable Objectives (MOs), which will avoid Minimum Thresholds (MTs) and protect against Undesirable Results.
-The improved understanding of the benefits from implementation of conservation activities within the Basin will be integrated into the 2027 GSP, and the quantitative metrics represented by the Sustainable Management Criteria (Minimum Thresholds and Measurable Objectives) will be assessed and updated, as needed.
+Increased recharge in the Basin will help stabilize water levels and progress toward Measurable Objectives (MOs), which will avoid Minimum Thresholds (MTs) and protect against Undesirable Results.
+As a planning component, the improved understanding of benefits from recharge operations within the Basin will be integrated into the 2027 GSP, and the quantitative metrics represented by the Sustainable Management Criteria (Minimum Thresholds and Measurable Objectives) will be assessed and updated, as needed.
 These will improve the understanding of impacts on the different beneficial users in the Basin and help guide the next phase of PMA implementation.

 Plan Implementation Timeline.
-Landowner outreach and engagement activities to identify volunteers were initiated by the GSAs during October 2022 with the distribution of a landowner survey.
-The GSAs plan to continue outreach and develop a list of landowners willing to implement conservation activities on their lands and/or volunteer to repurpose their lands.
-This way once the funding is awarded and the grant agreement is finalized the GSAs are ahead of the planning tasks and will ensure sufficient time to get the demonstration studies up and running and have a longer period for data collection.
+Landowner outreach and engagement activities to identify volunteers will be initiated by the GSAs, prior to the grant agreement.
+The GSAs plan to continue outreach and develop a list of landowners willing to volunteer their lands for PMA implementation activities prior to the award of the SGM Implementation Round 2 funding.
+This ensures that the GSAs are ahead of the planning tasks and will allow sufficient time to initiate recharge well planning and construction and have a longer period of data collection.
+As described in the detailed project descriptions the sites must have access to extraction wells so that groundwater can be used as a test source for water.
 Stakeholder engagement and public outreach activities will be a continuous area of focus during GSP implementation.